 Prostate cancer and treatments can affect men differently.
 Some treatments will be more effective for some people than others.
 Your doctor will be able to discuss your long-term outlook with you.
 This can be helpful when making plans for the future.

 Skeletal-related events (SREs) refer to a complication of bone metastases.
-According to the Canadian Urological Association Journal, SREs are when bone metastases:
+According to the

 - cause spinal cord compression